jcfergus/sharp/README.md

   - Existing Wired Home Alarm Sensors
   - WinBook TW700 (as a simple home console running a web UI)
   - Samsung Galaxy Note 2 (initial target mobile app UI)
-  - SparqEE Raspberry Pi Shield (future)
+  - SparqEE Raspberry Pi Shield or Adafruit FONA (future)
 - Software
   - Raspbian OS
   - node.js for core functionality - lightweight, designed for asynchronous tasks
   - Twitter Bootstrap for UI (subject to change)
-  - redis
+  - redis for persistent and transient storage
 - Services
   - Amazon AWS for cloud-based hosting of server (optional - can be hosted at home)
   - Twilio for text/voice-messaging (optional)